 What is a lung nodule?

-A lung nodule is also called a spot on your lung (pulmonary nodule).
+A lung nodule, or a pulmonary nodule, is also called a spot on your lung.
 It is usually round or oval in shape.
-They are easy to find but can be hard to diagnose.
-Nodules are found in 1 out of every 4 chest CT scans.
-Most nodules (more than 90%) are benign and not cancerous.
+Lung nodules are easy to find using chest-x-ray or, more often, a chest CT scan.
+Nodules are found in one out of every four chest CT scans.
+Most pulmonary nodules (more than 90 percent) are benign and not cancerous.
+However, they need to be examined and watched closely, because some could be a small cancer.
+Finding cancers early, when they are small and curable, is the goal of a screening program.
 Benign or non-cancerous nodules can be caused by previous infections or old surgery scars.

-Nodules need to be examined and watched closely because they might be a small cancer.
-Finding cancers early when they are small and curable, is the goal of a screening program.
-Almost eighty percent of people who havea small lung cancer (1 cm in size, about ½ inch) surgically removed live at least five years after the diagnosis and are considered cured.
-Unfortunately people with larger lung cancer have a lower survival rate.
-Early detection is the key toa better outcome.
+Almost 80 percent of people who have a small lung cancer (1 cm in size, about ½ inch) surgically removed will live at least five years after the diagnosis and are considered cured.
+Unfortunately, people with a larger lung cancer do not live as long, and have a lower survival rate.
+Early detection is the key to a better outcome.